Having “The Talk” in uncertain times

 Every family should be able to have healthy discussions, but the reality is that for many this may prove challenging.
 Busy schedules, geographic distance, changing values and complex family structures are among several factors that might complicate these much needed conversations.
 Although many of us know we should not avoid certain family conversations, postponing them often seems like the easiest solution when we are in a period of uncertainty.

-The past year's pandemic has had a sobering effect on many of us.
+The past couple years have had a sobering effect on many of us.
 It has brought us to the realization that, regardless of our age or stage in life, we may not always have the luxury of as much time as we once thought.
 Families often postpone discussions about their assets and wishes until someone is elderly and perceived to be in their last stage of life.
 However, such conversations are necessary regardless of a person’s life stage.

 According to a 2018 survey, only 55% of Americans age 55 or older have a will.
 In addition, only 18% of this group have important documents such as a healthcare power of attorney or a power of attorney for property that are recommended to be completed in the process.¹ Another recent study showed less than 17% of individuals between the ages of 18-34 and 28% of individuals between 35-54 have estate planning documents.² These statistics suggest that most families are overdue for a discussion regarding individual wishes and how they should be executed.